ZzZZCHS/Chat-Scene/README.md

   | **v2.1** 	|   **42.5**    	|  **38.4**   	|  **87.6**  	|  **14.0**  	|   **63.9**    	|    **31.8**    	|     **45.1**     	|  **41.6**  	| **54.7**  	|

-  <sub> All results of v2.1 are evaluated on the same model without finetuning on specific tasks.</sub>
+  All results of v2.1 are evaluated on the same model **without finetuning on specific tasks**.

 - Main changes